bmc1995/express-bp/README.md

 - [ ] **Database**: A database is necessary to store application data.
 Some popular options are MongoDB, **PostgreSQL**, and MySQL.

 - [ ] **ORM** (Object-Relational Mapping) library: An ORM library can simplify database operations.
 Some popular options are Mongoose for MongoDB and Sequelize for SQL databases.
-I will be using Prisma for it's [Typescript support](https://www.prisma.io/docs/concepts/more/comparisons/prisma-and-typeorm#type-safety)
+I'll be using Prisma for it's [Typescript support](https://www.prisma.io/docs/concepts/more/comparisons/prisma-and-typeorm#type-safety)..
+Also looks like it has a buncha cool feeeeeaaaaatttttuuuuuuuurrrrrreeeesssssssssss. yay

 - [ ] **Template engine**: A template engine is used to render dynamic HTML pages.
 Some popular options are Pug, Handlebars, and EJS.